What is Budgeting Software?

 By using Excel, a financial analyst has full control and full visibility into the numbers.
 One area where software comes short is that it can be something of a “black box” that can’t be fully audited (or at least, it’s difficult to audit).

-While software offers many wonderful benefits, for the financial analyst, Excel is still likely to be a major part of your life.
+While specific budgeting software offers many wonderful benefits, for the financial analyst, Excel is still likely to be a major part of your life.